ajclarkin/docker-server/3-Nginx-proxy-manager.md

 To log in we have to use our SSH tunnel at the moment and connect to localhost:81 - this route needs to be setup in the tunnel.
 Ideally we would be able to connect on server-addr:81 but the GCP firewall blocks this.

+#### Internet Access to NPM
+We'll point a subdomain to NPM.
+This requires there to be an A record in DNS settings for the subdomain, or a wildcard.
+Here let's use a wildcard: * -> server_ip_address

+Create a new proxy host like this:
+- Domain name: npm.mydomain.com
+- Scheme: http
+- Forward hostname / IP: nginx-proxy-manager_app_1 *- we have to use the name of the container instead of the IP address*
+- Forward port: 81 (the admin port for npm)
+- Might as well block common exploits while you're at it